-You can't change the taskbar location to the left or right on the screen anymore without breaking the taskbar until moved back to the top or bottom.
+You can't change the taskbar location to the left (00) or right (02) on the screen anymore without breaking the taskbar until moved back to the top or bottom.

 This tutorial will show you how to change the taskbar location on screen to the top or bottom for your account in Windows 11.